AriFordsham/GHCWiki/arm-linux-ghc.md

 There is currently an unregisterised build available for Maemo 1.x.
 This project is temporarily on hold while two big transitions take place:

-1. Maemo 2.0 supports the new EABI standard which affects a bunch of things (done)
+1. Maemo 2.0 supports the new EABI standard which affects a bunch of things (done) (for more info see [ http://wiki.debian.org/ArmEabiPort](http://wiki.debian.org/ArmEabiPort) )
 1. GHC 6.6 release (soon)

 ## Setting up the build environment